 If you are trying to get pregnant (but aren’t) and you’ve potentially been exposed to Zika, what should you do?
 Can you get tested to see if you have it?

-If you’ve potentially been exposed to Zika, we recommend using protection and waiting four months to try and conceive.
+If you’ve potentially been exposed to Zika, we recommend using protection and waiting three months to try and conceive.
 Doctors don’t recommend testing for Zika before you are pregnant.
 Why?
 Zika testing is not 100 percent reliable.
 There are too many false positives (there can be cross-reactivity with other flaviviruses such as dengue virus, as well as cross-reactivity in individuals who have been vaccinated against yellow fever or Japanese encephalitis) and false negatives.

 Can you find out if your fetus/baby has been affected before you give birth?

 Yes and no. There are soft signs such as the head measuring small, which doctors can start tracking at 16 weeks, but there is no intervention to treat the Zika infection, and some of the effects you won’t even know until much later as the baby develops.

 If you have to travel to a country with a Zika risk while pregnant, what precautions should you take?

 Don’t go.
 We know this can be a really difficult call—I’ve had patients who have missed important work events, family reunions, and even weddings where they were maids of honor—but I can’t recommend travel to a Zika positive country to a person who is pregnant or trying to conceive.